-For the accommodation of the two settlements-the Algonquin Village on Lake Huron, and the new Otawa Village on Lake Michigan-Father Henry Nouvel built a church of bark at a distance of about two and a half miles from the residence and church of St. Ignatius; and, in honor of the lirst general of the society who sent missionarics to America, named it the church of St. Francis Borgia.
-There, with Father Enjalran, he passed the winter of 1677-S, in a wigwam adjoining the chapel, receiving and instructing daily frequent visitors from both villages.
+For the accommodation of the two settlements-the Algonquin Village on Lake Huron, and the new Otawa Village on Lake Michigan-Father Henry Nouvel built a church of bark at a distance of about two and a half miles from the residence and church of St. Ignatius; and, in honor of the first general of the society who sent missionaries to America, named it the church of St. Francis Borgia.
+There, with Father Enjalran, he passed the winter of 1677-8, in a wigwam adjoining the chapel, receiving and instructing daily frequent visitors from both villages.
 We do not know how long that chapel remained in use.

-Duluth, who spent the winter of 1680-1 in St. Ignace, still gives Father Enjalran the title of missionary of St. Francis Borgia.
+Duluth, who spent the winter of 1680-1 in St. Ignace, still gives Father Enjalran the title of missionary of St. The (surmised) removal of the Algonquins from the Rab-Francis Borgia.

-The (surnised) removal of the Algonquins from the Rabbit Buttes must have made the position of the chapel isolated, as it was no longer on the thoroughfare between the two settlements.
+bit Buttes must have made the position of the chapel isolated, as it was no longer on the thoroughfare between the two settlements.